-Long term strain, such as lower back pain, can lead to myofascial pain.
-More acute injuries, like a sprained joint, can also cause tight areas of fascia.
-Neck, shoulder, and back pain are some of the most common areas treated with this therapy, but are not the only potential areas.
+Long-term strain, such as lower back pain, can lead to myofascial pain.
+More acute injuries, like a sprained joint, can also cause tight areas of the fascia.
+Neck, shoulder, and back pain are some of the most common areas treated with this therapy but are not the only potential areas.

 If you struggling with chronic tightness or strain anywhere in your body, it is a good idea to seek out a consultation for myofascial release therapy.

 There are many similarities between myofascial release therapy and massage therapy.
 However, there are also some important differences.
 Both types of therapy relieve pain and tension in the body by applying physical pressure to certain areas.
 A crucial difference is in the tissue that is treated.